What Happens When a Green Card Holder Is Arrested?

 When a lawful permanent resident (green card holder) is arrested by law enforcement, the consequences may include revocation of the immigrant visa and deportation, even without a criminal conviction.

-If you are a U.S. lawful permanent resident (green card holder) who has had a run-in with law enforcement authorities, you are right to be concerned.
-A record of criminal activity can lead to the loss of one's U.S. permanent resident status and thus deportation from the country—in some cases, regardless of whether you were actually convicted of a crime.
+If you are a U.S. lawful permanent resident (green card holder) who has had a run-in with law enforcement authorities, you are right to be concerned about your immigration situation.
+A record of criminal activity can lead to the loss of one's U.S. permanent resident status and thus deportation from the United States—in some cases, regardless of whether you were actually convicted of a crime.

 What to Do After a Recent Arrest in the United States